Bird flight

 Bird flight is the primary mode of locomotion used by most bird species in which birds take off and fly.
 Flight assists birds with feeding, breeding, avoiding predators, and migrating.

-Bird flight is one of the most complex forms of locomotion in the animal kingdom.
-Each facet of this type of motion, including hovering, taking off, and landing, involves many complex movements.
+Bird flight includes multiple types of motion, including hovering, taking off, and landing, involving many complex movements.
 As different bird species adapted over millions of years through evolution for specific environments, prey, predators, and other needs, they developed specializations in their wings, and acquired different forms of flight.